How Do I Load Terrain into a Scenario and Process it for Visualization?

 6. Click Convert.

-Two or More Terrain Sources
+Two or more Terrain Sources

-For a subset of two (2) or more Terrain Source extents, complete these steps.
+For a subset of two or more Terrain Source extents, complete these steps.

-Example 1: You have two (2) Terrain Sources and you want an area that is on the edge.
+Example 1: You have two Terrain Sources and you want an area that is on the edge.

 1. Leave the Terrain Source set to Automatic Selection.

-2. Note that the "Custom Extents" fields are editable.
+2. The "Custom Extents" fields are editable.

 3. Complete steps 1 through 6 from the Subset of Terrain Source section above.